pybuilder/pybuilder.github.io/documentation/plugins.md

 ### Running Python Integration Tests

-*pybuilder* ships with a plugin to run integration tests written in Python.
+*PyBuilder* ships with a plugin to run integration tests written in Python.
 The plugin is named
 ```python.integrationtest```.
 It executes all python modules named ```*_tests.py``` in the
 ```src/integrationtest/python``` directory.